zeromind-xyz/how-to-get-interviews/notes/Scratch.md

 	- Terse.

 **Projects**
-- Don't call yourself a founder / ceo if it wasn't actually a company.
-If you've built something others have used, you have a lot to work with, you lose credibility if you just drop fancy sounding titles.
+- Don't call yourself a founder / ceo if you didn't actually have any users for your project / didn't have the intention of building a business out of it.
+People tend to want to use the word "Founder" / "CEO" because it sounds more impressive than just saying you "created" a project, but it's totally fine to call it just that.
+It's easy to tell if your project was intended to be a project, or a company and it just sounds

 **Design**
 - Design philosophy.